Rocking Chair Upholstery | Eastlake Rocker

 antique eastlake rocking chair with all upholstery fabric removed

-All the wood needed was a good coating of Miss Mustard Seed Hemp Oil.
-I brushed it on with a chip brush and then wiped off the excess with a blue shop towel.
+To enhance the natural beauty of the wood, I decided to apply Miss Mustard Seed Hemp Oil to the chairs.
+Using a chip brush, I applied the oil and then wiped off any excess with a blue shop towel.

 closeup of before and after of hemp oil finish on folding rocking chairs